- HOME

 Ascertaining working conditions at partner companies involved in facility management

 Amid labor shortage concerns, it is important to ensure that work environments are properly maintained by subcontractors that manage facilities.
-First we plan to assess the working environment in the areas of security and cleaning through questionnaires and other methods.
-In the event any areas needing improvement are identified, remedial measures are discussed.
+We assessed the working environment in the areas of security and cleaning through questionnaires and other methods.
+Further, we conducted interviews with our partner companies in the areas of cleaning.

 Issue 2